akaabdullahmateen/roadmap/mechatronics/statistics/r-lang/language/index.md

 R is a system for statistical computation and graphics.
 It provides, among other things, a programming language, high level graphics, interfaces to other languages, and debugging facilities.

-## Objects

-An **object** is a specialized data structures provided by the R language to store data.
-There are no elementary data types in R, so all values are stored as R objects.

-The data type of an R object can be seen through the `typeof()` function, which returns the underlying type of an R object.

-In R, the language constructs, expressions, symbols, and functions are themselves objects, and can be manipulated in the same way as any other object.

-### Vectors

-A vector consists of an ordered collection of values of the same type.
-Single entities, such as `4.2`, are also vectors of length 1.
-There are six types of atomic vectors: *logical*, *integer*, *double*, *complex*, *character*, and *raw*.

-### Lists

-A list consists of an ordered collection of values of any type; the elements can be a mix of objects, structures, or even lists.

-### Arrays

-### Matrices

-### Factors

-### Data frames

-## Attributes

 ## Lexical analysis

 ### Comments

-A **comment** is an annotation in the R code that is ignored by the parser.
 Any text from a `#` character to the end of the line is considered a comment, unless the `#` character is inside a quoted string.
 R does not support multiline comments.

 ```r
 # This is a comment